-How much money would she make if she were to work for 12 hours?
-What we’re trying to determine is how much money she would make if she worked in 12 hours.
-The information we already have is that she’s going to make $10 just by working one hour ($10 per hour).
+So what we’re trying to determine is how much money she would make if she worked in 12 hours.
+And the information we already have is that she’s going to make $10 just by working one hour ($10 per hour).

-If our first ratio, we’re going to put “dollars per hour”, then our other ratio needs to also be set up as “dollars per hour”.
-Since the money is what we don’t know, how much money would she earn, we don’t know the dollars.
+So if in our first ratio, we’re going to put “dollars per hour,” then our other ratio needs to also be set up as “dollars per hour,” And since the money is what we don’t know, how much money would she earn, we don’t know the dollars so there we can put a variable, divided by, and then in 12 hours, so that’s our time.

-There, we can put a variable divided by, and then in 12 hours, so that’s our time.
-With both ratios, we’ve put our money divided by the time.
+So with both ratios, we’ve put our money divided by the time.
 Now that we’ve set up our proportion, we can solve it by using cross products, or just by cross multiplying.